Achiuwa’s double-double leads No. 21 Memphis past USF 68-64

 TAMPA, Fla.
+(AP) — Penny Hardaway sees No. 21 Memphis coming together as a team that’ll have to be reckoned with by season’s end.

-(AP) — Precious Achiuwa had 22 points and 11 rebounds and No. 21 Memphis rallied from a 14-point second-half deficit to beat South Florida 68-64 and stop a two-game losing streak on Sunday.
+“We’re building,” the coach said Sunday after the Tigers rallied from a 14-point second-half deficit to beat South Florida 68-64 and stop a two-game losing streak that’s threatened to knock them out of the AP Top 25.

+“We want to be great by March. … We did go on a 10-game streak, and I was very proud of that.
+Then we lost two back-to-back,” Hardaway said, reflecting on a three-point home loss to Georgia and a nine-point loss at No. 23 Wichita State.
+“We want to be great by the time March comes, get into the (NCAA) Tournament and make some noise.”

-Achiuwa’s three-point play gave Memphis its first lead since midway through the first half, and the 6-foot-9 freshman from Queens, New York, put the Tigers ahead for good, 63-61, with 1:40 remaining.
+Achiuwa’s three-point play gave Memphis its first lead since midway through the first half, and the 6-foot-9 freshman from Queens, New York, put the Tigers ahead for good, 63-61, on a dunk with 1:40 remaining.

+“Man, we hung in there.
+We knew this was a tough place to play.
+Their record doesn’t indicate how well they play at home, how well they play together,” Hardaway said.
+“Overall, to go in the second half and then scrap it out against a team that plays well at home like this, I’m very proud of the boys.”

 David Collins led USF with 24 points, but the Bulls missed nine of 10 shots after the junior guard’s dunk capped an 8-0 spurt that gave South Florida its biggest lead of the day.
 The team’s lone basket down the stretch was Ezacuras Dawson’s jumper for a 58-54 lead.